Tensor-based computation of metastable and coherent sets: Numerical Examples

-\subsection{Deca-alanine}
+We re-analyze two data sets of equilibrium molecular dynamics simulations in explicit water.
+The first system is the ten residue peptide deca-alanine (see~\cite{NUESKE2016} for the simulation setup).
+After downsampling, this data set comprises $m = 3\cdot 10^5$ frames at time spacing of $10\,\mathrm{ps}$.
+As a reference, we built a \emph{Markov state model} (MSM) using 500 discrete states by following a typical protocol from the literature (linear dimension reduction by TICA, followed by k-means clustering in reduced space), see \cite{BOWMAN2014}.
+The second system is 39 residue protein NTL9.
+The data were produced by D.~E.~Shaw~Research on the Anton Supercomputer \cite{LINDORFF2011}.
+The downsampled data set comprises approximately $56,000$ frames at a time spacing of $50 \, \mathrm{ns}$.
+The MSM analysis presented in \cite{BONINSEGNA2017} serves as reference model.

+As both systems are stationary and reversible, we have $\rho_0 = \rho_1 = \mu$, and we can use identical trial spaces $\mathbb{V} = \mathbb{W}$.
+Since the Koopman operator is self-adjoint in this case, all evolution operators essentially contain the same information, and singular pairs of $\mathcal{K}_\tau$ are in fact eigenpairs.
+Following standard methodology in the field, we convert eigenvalue estimates $\widehat{\lambda}_i$ into \emph{implied timescales (ITS)} by the formula

+Each ITS bears a unit of time and corresponds to the relaxation timescale of the dynamical process associated to eigenvalue $\lambda_i$.
+ITS are typically compared across a range of different lag times $\tau$ (implied timescale test), as ITS estimates are known to improve with increasing $\tau$, and observing a plateau indicates convergence of the Koopman model \cite{Sarich2010,Prinz2011,BOWMAN2014}.
+Consequently, we will also use the implied timescale test to evaluate the performance of tensor-based Koopman models.

+\subsubsection{Deca-alanine}

-We re-analyze molecular dynamics simulation data of deca-alanine peptide in explicit water (see~\cite{NUESKE2016} for the simulation setup).
-The downsampled data set we use comprises $m = 6000$ frames at a time spacing of $500\,\mathrm{ps}$.
-As the system is reversible and stationary, we can apply EDMD with a single approximation space $\mathbb{V}$.
-We choose $p = 10$ elementary subspaces $\mathbb{V}^k$, each of them spanned by either $n_k = 3$ or $n_k = 4$ functions of a single dihedral angle of the peptide.
+For deca-alanine, we construct the trial space $\mathbb{V}$ by first choosing $p = 10$ backbone dihedral angles of the peptide as elementary descriptors, and then defining a subspace $\mathbb{V}^k$ for each of them as the span of either $n_k = 3$ or $n_k = 4$ scalar functions on that dihedral angle.
 These functions always include the constant and two or three periodic Gaussians of the form

 Their positions and shapes are chosen to align with the typical marginal distribution of protein data along its backbone dihedral angles, see Figures~\ref{fig: ala10_results}~(a) and (b).
-The full tensor space $\mathbb{V}$ is then of dimension $N = 3^5 \cdot 4^5 \approx 2.5 \cdot 10^5$.
+The full tensor space $\mathbb{V}$ is then of dimension $N = 3^5 \cdot 4^5 \approx 2.5 \cdot 10^5$, which already exceeds what is typically considered feasible as trial space dimension for standard methods.
+The construction for $\mathbb{V}^k$ used here is clearly informed by physical insight, but only at a fairly basic level.